-CAR-T cell therapeutics have emerged as one of the most revolutionary new treatments for aggressive cancers, with 6 commercial products already approved by the FDA to treat lymphomas and myelomas, and dozens more in development and clinical trial, including treatments for solid tumors.
+CAR-T cell therapies have emerged as one of the most revolutionary new treatments for aggressive cancers, with 6 commercial products already approved by the FDA to treat lymphomas and myelomas, and dozens more in development and clinical trial, including treatments for solid tumors.
 It’s a rapidly growing industry with a sizeable market of eligible patients but, despite commitments by developers to increase treatment capacity, the proliferation of new CAR-T products in fact promises to increase demand at a far greater rate than can realistically be met.
 Even today, eligible patients routinely fail to receive their treatment, despite being successfully screened.

 For more information on CAR-T cell therapies, why not check out our recent blog on the topic?